 10 If new brake pads are to be fitted, the caliper piston must be pushed back into the cylinder to make room for them.
 Either use a G-clamp or similar tool, or use suitable pieces of wood as levers.
-Provided that the master cylinder reservoir has not been overfilled with hydraulic fluid, there should be no spillage, but keep a careful watch on the fluid level while retracting the piston.
-If the fluid level rises above the "MAX" level line at any time, the surplus should be siphoned off or ejected via a plastic tube connected to the bleed screw (see Section 2).
+Provided that the master cylinder reservoir has not been overfilled with hydraulic fluid, there should be no spillage, but keep a careful watch on the fluid level rises above the "MAX" level line at any time, the surplus should be siphoned off or ejected via a plastic tube connected to the bleed screw (see Section 2).
 Note: Do not syphon the fluid by mouth, as it is poisonous; use a syringe or an old poultry baster.